ptirth28/bank-telemarketing-campaign/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Open and run the Jupyter Notebook in the notebooks/ directory.
+3. Open and run the Jupyter Notebook.

 ## Findings and Recommendations